loligoshujinsama/Canoe/README.md

   5. Implement the wordcloud .png files to display to user
   6. Loading screen (OPTIONAL)
   7. Hotel_suggestion page should contain hotel name, and wordcloud of hotel rating
+  8. Changed 10 days to 7 days instead.
+IMPT: when user selects the race date, need to be 7 days BEFORE.
+Currently taking in 7 days AFTER.